Andresmup/github-foundations/01_GIT_&_GITHUB_RELATED/Readme.md

 ```sh
 git log
 ```
-The commit info can be compressed with
+The commit info can be compressed with the flag `--oneline`
 ```sh
 git log --oneline
 ```